javl/blender-embroidery/readme.md

 ![Blender Embroidery Header image](images/blender_embroidery.png)
 # Blender Embroidery Import

-This is a Blender add-on that allows you to import files to be used with embroidery machines as curves (with optional thickness).
+This is a Blender add-on that allows you to import files to be used with embroidery machines as curves with optional geometry (thickness) via a bevel or geometry nodes.
+It also detects and displays the color of your threads.

 ## License
 This addon is free to use (see [license](LICENSE)), including commercially, but if you find it useful please consider supporting my free and open source projects: